metrorailings/OwlBlog/content/posts/week-3-insights.md

 Titans enjoy their three-man pass rush quite a bit as well.
 Why is this starting to become a thing?
 I don't understand.

 The Kubiak brand of play-action football is producing some serious dividends here now that Justin Jefferson is there as a complimentary receiver alongside Adam Thielan.

+***

+## Chiefs @ Ravens

+Ravens cannot play from negative game script.
+Lamar is not a pocket passer - his reads are late and his accuracy needs work.
+Lamar's ability is positively correlated with his team's momentum.